sgryphon/azure-yaml-continuous-delivery/README.md

 When passing the API settings to the front end app, they are handled in `ClientApp/src/setupProxy.js`, which uses the environment variable `ASPNETCORE_HTTPS_PORT` if set, otherwise the first value in `ASPNETCORE_URLS`, otherwise defaulting to the IIS HTTP value (in the 3xxxx range).

-The `ASPNETCORE_URLS` environment variable is the same setting used by Kestrel.
+The `ASPNETCORE_URLS` environment variable is the same setting used by Kestrel, although Kestrel may use wild card values instead of specific addresses.

 ## HTTPS Developer Certificates